Where can Americans travel to in the Caribbean?

 Belize

-Belize’s international airport will reopen on August 15 as part of the country’s third phase of reopening.
-According to the Belize tourism website, visitors will have to follow new entry protocols, including having a coronavirus test before or on arrival.
+Belize’s international airport will reopen on Oct.
+1, after postponing its originally scheduled August reopening.
+According to the Belize tourism website, visitors will have to follow new entry protocols, including taking a coronavirus test within 72 hours of departure.

 Caribbean Netherlands